I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 It's a very powerful tool that allows you to see what your video looks like before you actually shoot anything.
-You can include camera moves, decide on the camera frame ahead of time and plan on where you actors will be entering and exiting the frame.
+You can include camera moves, decide on the camera frame ahead of time and plan on where your actors will be entering and exiting the frame.
 You can even decide where each prop will go and important notes about lighting.

 Things to Consider When Storyboarding

-- Camera Movement, if any
+- Camera movement, if any

 - Stage directions, where the actor will be walking